-Ad hoc post-employment benefit changes

-August 31, 2018
+Valuation Date August 31, 2019 rolled forward to August 31, 2020

 Actuarial Cost Method Individual Entry Age Normal

-Inflation 2 30%
+Inflation 2.30%

-Inflation 2.30% Single Discount Rate 3.69%
+Single Discount Rate 2.33% as of August 31, 2020

-Aging Factors

-Expenses

-Based on plan specific experience
+Aging Factors Based on plan specific experience

-Third-party administrative expense
+Expenses Third-party administrative expense

 related to the delivery of health care

 benefits are included in the age-

-August 31, 2017 rolled forward to

 adjusted claims costs.

-Projected Salary Increases 3.05% to 9.05%, including inflation Election Rates Normal Retirement: 70%, participant prior to age 65 and 75% after age 65.
+Salary Increases 3.05% to 9.05%, including inflation

+Election Rates Normal Retirement: 65% participation

+prior to age 65 and 40% after age 65.
-None

-Sourced from fixed income municipal bonds with 20 years to maturity that include only federal tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of August 31, 2018.
+25% of pre-65 retirees are assumed to

+discontinue coverage at age 65

+Ad hoc post-employment benefit changes None

 Discount rate.
-A single discount rate of 3.69% was used to measure the total OPEB liability.
-There was an increase of 0.27% in the discount rate since the previous year.
+A single discount rate of 2.33% was used to measure the total OPEB liability.
+There was a decrease of 0.30% in the discount rate since the previous year.
 Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
-Therefore, the municipal bond rate was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Therefore, the municipal bond rate was used for the long-term rate of return and was applied to all periods of projected benefit payments to determine the total OPEB liability.